-- Contract law: If there are any contracts between you or your business on the one hand, and an individual or group of employees on the other, many of your rights and responsibilities will be described in those agreements.
+- Contract law: If there are any contracts between you or your business on the one hand, and an individual or group of employees on the other, many of your rights and responsibilities will be governed by those agreements.

 - In New York, unless a contract governs a particular employee’s employment, he or she is said to be employed “at will.”
-This means that either you or the employee may end the employment relationship at any time (you, by firing the employee or the employee, by quitting), for any reason (or no reason at all), as long as it is not a reason prohibited by law (e.g., discrimination on the basis of race, gender or religion);
+This means that either you or the employee may end the employment relationship at any time (you, by firing the employee, or the employee, by quitting), for any reason (or no reason at all), as long as it is not a reason prohibited by law (e.g., discrimination on the basis of race, gender or religion);

 - If you enter into an employment agreement with your employee for a specific period of time, that employee is not employed “at will.”
-The contract will control your relationship with that employee, including the time period of employment, the terms of working for you, and what, if any, grounds your would need in order to fire the employee;
+The contract will control your relationship with that employee, including the time period of employment, the terms under which the employee works for you, and what, if any, grounds would permit you to fire the employee;

 - If you have employees who are members of a union, the union contract or “collective bargaining agreement” will spell out many of the rights and responsibilities each of you has.

 - Anti-Discrimination Laws: There are federal, state and city laws against discrimination in the workplace on the basis of race, ethnicity, national origin, religion, gender, disability, pregnancy and age.
 New York State and New York City also bar discrimination on the basis of sexual orientation.
 These laws generally cover decisions regarding hiring, firing, promotions, pay, benefits and any other significant aspect of employment.
 For example: